balderdashy/sails-docs/reference/blueprint-api/Replace.md

 addedId: <the child record primary key>
 ```

-for instance, continuing the example above, all clients subscribed to employee #7 (_except_ for the client making the request, if the request was made via websocket) would receive the following two notifications:
+For instance, continuing the example above, all clients subscribed to employee #7 (_except_ for the client making the request, if the request was made via websocket) would receive the following two notifications:

 ```
 id: 7,